AdamStafford7/PacMan301/README.md

 **Authors:** Adam Stafford & Barnabas Fluck

 ## Overview
 This project implements advanced pathfinding algorithms to control Ghost AI in a Java-based Pac-Man engine.
-We explore how rule-based navigation strategies—specifically those used as benchmarks in UAV swarm control research—can be applied to game agents to create complex, coordinated adversarial behaviors.
+We explore how rule-based navigation strategies, specifically those used as benchmarks in UAV swarm control research, can be applied to game agents to create complex, coordinated adversarial behaviors.

 ## How to Run
 To play the game and observe the algorithms in action: